tensorflow/community/rfcs/20200113-tf-data-service.md

 splitting through Python.

 The API focuses on producing and consuming `Split`s.
 A `Split` is a variant Tensor that can be subclassed to represent arbitrary types of splitting.
+The `Split` base class is intentionally general so that subclasses have the flexibility to define splits however they like.

 ```cpp
 class Split {